 There was no need to know the capsule's combination in order to open it as vinegar is easily frozen in a household freezer.
 Simply freeze the capsule and then smash it open to reveal the internal message.

-In the scene where Leigh Teabing is holding the gun to Sophie's head in Westminster Cathederal, the hammer is cocked.
+When Leigh Teabing is holding the gun to Sophie's head in Westminster Cathedral, the hammer is cocked.
 But when Sophie picks up the gun after Teabing drops it to try to catch the cryptex, the hammer is down (yet no shot was fired).

 The film suggests that Sophie Niveau is descended from Christ and that this can be proven by comparing her DNA to that of the body of Mary Magdalene.
 Even if this were done and a DNA match confirmed it would only prove she was related to Mary Magdalene not Christ.